sean-/circonus-reaper/README.md

     	Consul Agent Address (default "127.0.0.1:8500") -dry-run
     	Do not make any actual changes
-  -exclude-target value
+  -exclude-regexp value
+    	Regexp for a targets to exclude (may be set more than once) -exclude-target value
     	Targets to exclude (may be set more than once) -nomad-addr string